-This element defines a deck or bulkhead access hatch made of steel or aluminum.
+This element defines a steel deck or bulkhead hatch access.
 Deck hatches are accessed from the exterior of a pontoon and bulkhead hatches provide access between cells.
-The condition evaluation of a pontoon hatch is based on the condition of the hatch and the ability of a hatch to provide a watertight structural seal.
+The condition evaluation of a hatch includes, but is not limited to the ability of a hatch to provide a watertight structural seal.
 The performance of the hatches is critical to the design buoyancy of the pontoon structure during extreme events.
-The total element quantity is the total number of hatches on a bridge.
+The total element quantity is the total number of hatch and bulkheads on a bridge.

-- 1. Defects are superficial and are insignificant to the performance of the hatch to moderate surface corrosion with no appreciable pitting or section loss.
+- 1. Defects are superficial and are insignificant to performance of the hatch.
 Insignificant amounts of water enter a cell when a deck hatch is closed. - 2.
-Number of hatches with temporary repairs such as: partially replaced seals, repaired holddown dogs or locks.
-Light to moderate surface corrosion with some pitting resulting in section loss of up to 5% of the surface area of the hatch. - 3.
-Number of hatches with structural defects.
+Number of hatch/bulkheads with temporary repairs such as: partially replaced seals, repaired hold-down dogs or locks. - 3.
+Number of hatch/bulkheads with structural defects.
 The defects do not threaten performance of the hatch.
-Moderate to heavy surface corrosion with more frequent section loss due to pitting.
-Section loss estimated between 5% and 25% of the surface area of the hatch.
-Heavy pitting and section loss along seal edges which compromises the watertight integrity of the hatch.
-Superficial chipping noted in hatch components.
 Number of hatches which allow water accumulation into a cell of less than 1" per year. - 4.
-Number of hatches with damage that threatens performance during an extreme event.
-Heavy surface corrosion with more uniform pitting.
-Visually corresponds to approximately 25% or more section loss of the surface area of the hatch.
-Cracking present in hatch components.
-Chips or broken hatch components that compromise the strength of the hatch or the watertight seal.
+Number of hatch/bulkheads with damage that threatens performance during an extreme event.
 Number of hatches which allow water accumulation into a cell of 1" or more per year.
 All pontoon cells in WSDOT element 236 shall be coded CS4 that have a deck hatch or bulkhead hatch coded CS4.